 You should expect to pay around £500-£700 in total.
 This includes:

 o £250 – Deed Poll and Statutory Declaration (need both even if using the same solicitor) o £150 – Companies House fees o Legal Fees (Lawyer will be required to set up the Shareholders Agreement which defines how profits are split, also creates directorships).
 Most solicitors charge between £300-400 for this kind of work.
 One other thing that may need doing is changing your mortgage deed so that the company name appears on it too, but most lenders allow you to do this yourself.

 Check whether setting up a limited company is financially beneficial for you:

 It depends on your revenue.
-For example, if you bring in £20,000-£25,000 through rental income but only netting around £15,000 after all costs have been paid, it doesn’t make financial sense to run this through a limited company.
+For example, if you bring in £20,000-£25,000 through rental income but only net around £15,000 after all costs have been paid, it doesn’t make financial sense to run this through a limited company.
 But if you are bringing in £50,000-£75,000 through rental income and netting around £35,000 after all costs have been paid (this is the case with most buy to let owners), then it does make financial sense as there’s more profit left over which can be paid out as dividends.

 Running your BTL property through a limited company does not mean you have to pay corporation tax.
-Most landlords will be paying themselves a dividend which is typically charged at 7.5%.
+Most landlords will be paying themselves a dividend which is typically charged at a 7.5% rate.
 However, suppose it’s decided that the property cannot run through a limited company, and you take all rental income personally.
 In that case, self-assessment rules apply, which means higher income taxes (typically 45%) could be payable.

 So yes, there are more hoops to jump through when buying buy to let property through a limited company, but it depends on your circumstances as to whether it makes financial sense or not.
 If just starting with buy to let, then buying personal may be best for now.
 Still, perhaps once revenue increases enough, the benefits of running rental profit through a limited company will outweigh those of using personal.